mrknorman/evolving_attention_thesis/template.typ

   v(4.5fr)

-  text(1.2em, weight: 300, "Submitted for the degree of Doctor of Philosophy School of Physics and Astronomy Cardiff University")
+  text(1.2em, weight: 300, "Submitted for the degree of Doctor of Philosophy \nSchool of Physics and Astronomy \nCardiff University")

   v(0.3fr)
   text(1.0em, weight: 300, "2023-12-30")